alemiherbert/alx-interview/0x00-pascal_triangle/README.md

-# Pascal Triangle
-A simple implementation of the pascal triangle problem in python
+# The pascals triangle in python.